-- GASB Statement No. 83 Certain Asset Retirement Obligations, effective for the District's fiscal year ending December 31, 2020. - GASB Statement No. 84 Fiduciary Activities, effective for the District's fiscal year ending December 31, 2020. - GASB Statement No. 87 Leases, effective for the District's fiscal year ending December 31, 2022. - GASB Statement No. 88 Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements, effective for the District's fiscal year ending December 31, 2020.
+- GASB Statement No. 83 Certain Asset Retirement Obligations, effective for the District's year ending December 31, 2020. - GASB Statement No. 84 Fiduciary Activities, effective for the District's year ending December 31, 2020. - GASB Statement No. 87 Leases, effective for the District's year ending December 31, 2022. - GASB Statement No. 88 Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements, effective for the District's year ending December 31, 2020. - GASB Statement No. 89 Accounting for Interest Cost Incurred before the End of a Construction Period, effective for the District's year ending December 31, 2021. - GASB Statement No. 90 Majority Equity Interests an amendment of GASB Statements No. 14 and No. 61, effective for the District's year ending December 31, 2020. - GASB Statement No. 91 Conduit Debt Obligations, effective for the District's year ending December 31, 2022. - GASB Statement No. 92 Omnibus 2020, effective for the District's year ending December 31, 2022, except for the requirements related to the effective date of Statement 87 and Implementation Guide 2019-3, which are effective for year ending December 31, 2020.

-- GASB Statement No. 89 Accounting for Interest Cost Incurred before the End of a Construction Period, effective for the District's fiscal year ending December 31, 2021. - GASB Statement No. 90 Majority Equity Interests an amendment of GASB Statements No. 14 and No. 61, effective for the District's fiscal year ending December 31, 2020. - GASB Statement No. 91 Conduit Debt Obligations, effective for the District's fiscal year ending December 31, 2022. - GASB Statement No. 92 Omnibus 2020, effective for the District's fiscal year ending December 31, 2022, except for the requirements related to the effective date of Statement 87 and Implementation Guide 2019-3, which are effective for fiscal year ending December 31, 2020. - GASB Statement No. 93 Replacement of Interbank Offered Rates, effective for the District's fiscal year ending December 31, 2021, except for paragraphs 11b,13 and 14 requirements, which are effective for the fiscal year ending December 31, 2022. - GASB Statement No. 94 Public -Private and Public-Public Partnerships and Availability Payment Arrangements, effective for the District's fiscal year ending December 31, 2023. - GASB Statement No. 95- Postponement of the Effective Dates of Certain Authoritative Guidance, effective for the District's fiscal year ending December 31, 2020. - GASB Statement No. 96- Subscription Based Information Technology Arrangements, effective for the District's fiscal year ending December 31, 2023.
+- GASB Statement No. 93 Replacement of Interbank Offered Rates, effective for the District's year ending December 31, 2021, except for paragraphs 11b,13 and 14 requirements, which are effective for the year ending December 31, 2022. - GASB Statement No. 94 Public -Private and Public-Public Partnerships and Availability Payment Arrangements, effective for the District's year ending December 31, 2023. - GASB Statement No. 95 Postponement of the Effective Dates of Certain Authoritative Guidance, effective for the District's year ending December 31, 2020. - GASB Statement No. 96 Subscription Based Information Technology Arrangements, effective for the District's year ending December 31, 2023. - GASB Statement No. 97 Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans - an amendment of GASB Statements No. 14 and No. 84, and a suppression of GASB Statement No. 32, effective for the District's year ending December 31, 2022, except for paragraph 4 as it applies to defined contribution pension plans, defined contribution OPEB plans, and other employee benefit plans and paragraph 5 requirements which are effective immediately.